Vigraharaja IV

 Vigraharāja IV (r. c.
-1150–1164 CE), also known as Visaladeva, was a king from the Chauhan (Chahamana) dynasty in north-western India.
+1150–1164 CE), also known as Visala-deva (or Visaldev), was a king from the Chahamana (Chauhan) dynasty in north-western India, and is generally considered as one of the greatest rulers of the dynasty.
 He turned the Chahamana kingdom into an empire by subduing the neighbouring kingdoms of Chaulukya, Naddula, and Tomara kingdoms.
-He also repulsed Muslim invasions, probably from the Ghaznavid rulers Bahram Shah and Khusrau Shah.
+He also repulsed Muslim invasions, from the Ghaznavid ruler Bahram Shah and defeated Khusrau Shah.

 Vigraharaja's kingdom included major parts of present-day Rajasthan, Haryana, and Delhi; and possibly some parts of Punjab and Uttar Pradesh too.
 Vigraharaja commissioned several buildings in his capital Ajayameru (modern Ajmer), most of which were destroyed or converted into Muslim structures after the Muslim conquest of Ajmer.
 These included a Sanskrit centre of learning that was later converted into the Adhai Din Ka Jhonpra mosque.
 Harakeli Nataka, a Sanskrit-language drama written by him, is inscribed on inscriptions discovered at the mosque site.

 Early life

 Vigraharaja was born to the Chahamana king Arnoraja.
 Vigraharaja's elder brother and predecessor Jagaddeva killed their father.
 Their half-brother, Someshvara, was brought up in Gujarat by his Chaulukya maternal relatives.
 Vigraharaja probably ascended the throne after killing Jaggaddeva to avenge their father's death.